efiens/blog.efiens.com/content/authors/cothan/_index.md

 Duc (Cothan) Nguyen is a graduate research assistant in hardware implementation of Post-Quantum Cryptography in FPGA.
 His research interest includes designing Post-Quantum Cryptography hardware architecture, applying deep learning to binary analysis, and NEON implementation of multiple PQC candidates.
 Before his Ph.D., he participated in many CTF competitions and won several national and international prizes, his tasks were to implement relevant cryptographic attack papers during competitions.

-Also, he is the founder of Efiens CTF team, Efiens has become top student CTF team in Vietnam, furthermore, Efiens team achieves honored prizes in International Olympiad in Cryptography (NSUCRYPTO) 2016, 2017, 2018, 2019 and has multiple publications in the area of Cryptography.
+Also, he is the founder of Efiens CTF team, Efiens has become top student CTF team in Vietnam.